 6. Remember you are not alone.
 Find support; it’s there.

 Some people say, stay off the internet.
 Not me.
 I would never say that.
 There is lots of information and there are many places to find support online.
 Why not utilize it?
-And connecting with other caregivers is essential, especially if your caregiving role will be for the long haul.
+And connecting with other caregivers is essential, especially if your care giving role will be for the long haul.
 Some people prefer online support.
 Some prefer face-to-face support groups.
 Some like both.
 Do what works for you.
+For one starting point, check out Caregiver Action Network.

 7. Learn everything you can about your loved one’s condition, situation, prognosis, needs, wants, dislikes, likes, wishes, etc.